 You feel it in your gut.
 Your disabled users deserve as much access to your website as anyone else.
-An Environics Research Group survey found that 70% of businesses agree that accessibility is the right thing to do.
+Yet, over 96% of websites still fail to meet the accessibility standards required for people with disabilities to navigate the web without barriers (Source: WebAIM).
 Standard checklists have made it easier for us to meet the minimum requirements of the objective issues, but how do we improve our work on a more subjective level?
 How do we put the human into accessibility?

 There are some areas that cannot be addressed in the black and white, yes or no world of checklists.
 Good usability on touch devices, contextual descriptions of result screens and the inclusion of alternate content can all make a big improvement in your digital accessibility.
 Reviewing those areas in your digital projects can help you broaden your accessibility.